-- Athletes on a strict diet who need to maintain calories.
+- Athletes on a strict diet need to maintain calories.

-Major Ingredients: Egg white protein isolate, sodium, fiber.
+Major Ingredients: Egg white protein isolate, sodium, fibre.

-How To Use Egg-white Protein Powder: Egg white protein can be a little difficult to blend and mix, so it’s recommended to use equal parts of whey and egg white protein to make a protein shake using chilled water.
+How To Use Egg-white Protein Powder: Egg white protein can be difficult to blend and mix, so using equal parts of whey and egg white protein to make a protein shake using chilled water is recommended.

 7. Hemp Protein Powder

-Hemp protein is the one of the best in protein powder names list, that vegans swear by!
+Hemp protein is one of the best protein powder names list vegans swear by!
 It comes from a natural plant source and is a 100% plant-based protein.
-When it comes to protein content, hemp protein has the lowest protein content than whey, soy, and casein protein.
-It is also not very easy to absorb, but the silver lining here is that hemp protein powder is rich in fiber.
-Overall, hemp protein does not boost your protein intake as much as other protein powders, but it provides you with other essential nutrients for sure!
+Regarding protein content, hemp protein has the lowest protein content to whey, soy, and casein protein.
+It is also not very easy to absorb, but the silver lining is that hemp protein powder is rich in fibre.
+Overall, hemp protein does not boost your protein intake as much as other protein powders, but it surely provides you with other essential nutrients!